swirlai/swirl-search/docs/DOCKER_BUILD.md

 <br/>

-:info: Important: SWIRL in Docker cannot use localhost to connect to local endpoints!
+**Important: SWIRL in Docker cannot use localhost to connect to local endpoints!**

 For example: if you have solr running on localhost:8983, SWIRL will be unable to contact it from inside the docker container using that URL.